-Partners: Through the CPS process, collaboration occurred to develop this program proposal.
+Partners: Through the CPS process, collaboration occurred to develop the original proposal for this program.
 Meetings were held with local governments, WMDs, NEPs, NGOs, Florida's RESTORE Act COEs, the Gulf Consortium, and other Council members.
 Additionally, the THRP will rely on the relationships and partners already in place as part of the MFL identification process and SWIM and SEP plans, both of which have relied on extensive stakeholder outreach and participation during development and throughout implementation.